-Brother last week introduced its first color laser multifunction printers based on its new, in-house-designed laser engine.
+New York – Brother today introduced its first color laser multifunction printers based on its new in-house designed laser engine.

 The MFC-9840CDW, $849 and shipping in September, adds built-in Wi-Fi and duplex printing, scanning and faxing.